 Several gradient-based algorithms, together with sample complexity rates have been recently introduced for stochastic bilevel problems with LL of type~\eqref{minminstochprob}.
 They all follow a structure similar to \Cref{algo2}, where each UL update uses one (or more for variance reduction methods) hypergradient estimator computed using a variant of \Cref{algo1} with different LL and LS solvers.
 The algorithms mainly differ in how they compute the LL, LS and UL updates (e.g. in the choice of the step sizes $\eta_{t,\s}, \alpha_s$, mini-batch sizes, and whether they use variance reduction techniques), in the number of LL and LS iterations $t_s$, $k_s$, and in the use of warm-start.
 These differences are summarized in \Cref{tab:1}.

 \cite{ghadimi2018approximation} introduce the first convergence analysis for a simple double-loop procedure, both in the deterministic and stochastic settings.
-Their algorithm uses (stochastic) gradient descent both at the upper and lower levels (SGD-SGD) and approximates the LS solution using an estimator derived from the Neumann series expression for the matrix inverse.
+Their algorithm uses (stochastic) gradient descent both at the upper and lower levels (SGD-SGD) and approximates the LS solution using an estimator of the inverted LL hessian based on truncated Neumann series (with $k_s$ elements).
 In the stochastic setting, this procedure needs $O(\epsilon^{-3})$ samples to reach an $\epsilon$-stationary point.
 This sample complexity is achieved by increasing the number of LL and LS iterations, i.e. at the $s$-th UL iteration it sets $t_s = \Theta(\sqrt{s})$ and $k_s = \Theta(\log(\sqrt{s}))$.